Oliver Stone: Early life, education, and military service

-WIlliam Oliver Stone was born on September 15, 1946, at Doctors Hospital in New York City, the only child of Jacqueline (née Goddet) and Louis Stone (born Abraham Louis Silverstein).
+William Oliver Stone was born on September 15, 1946, at Doctors Hospital in New York City, the only child of Jacqueline (née Goddet) and Louis Stone (born Abraham Louis Silverstein).
 His parents met in his mother's hometown of Paris during World War II where his father, a U.S. Army colonel, served as a financial officer on General Eisenhower's staff.
 Upon his return to Manhattan after the war, Louis worked on Wall Street as a stockbroker and investment analyst, eventually becoming vice president of Shearson Lehman Brothers.

-Stone's paternal great-grandparents were Ashkenazi Jewish immigrants from Poland, and his grandfather, Joshua Silverstein, ran successful skirt-making businesses in New York City and New Jersey.
-The family changed its surname from Silverstein to Stone in the 1920s due to rampant antisemitism in the United States.
-His aunt was author and editor Babette Rosmond and his cousins are writer Gene Stone and former chairman of the United States Commodity Futures Trading Commission James Stone.
+Stone's paternal great-grandparents were Ashkenazi Jewish immigrants from Poland.
+His grandfather, Joshua Silverstein, ran successful skirt-making businesses in New York City and New Jersey.
+The family changed its surname from Silverstein to Stone in the 1920s due to pervasive antisemitism in the United States.
+His aunt was author and editor Babette Rosmond; his cousins are writer Gene Stone and former chairman of the U.S. Commodity Futures Trading Commission James Stone.
 Stone himself grew up in Manhattan and Stamford, Connecticut.
 While his American father was Jewish, his French mother was Roman Catholic, though both were non-practicing.
 Stone was raised in the Episcopal Church and now practices Buddhism.

 Stone attended kindergarten through eighth grade at Trinity School in New York City before being sent to The Hill School, a college-preparatory boarding school in Pottstown, Pennsylvania.
 He spoke French as his first language, which led to some difficulties as an ESL learner during his early years at Trinity.
 His father paid him a quarter every week to write one to two pages on a theme; this inspired Stone's early love of writing.

+Starting at age nine, his primary caretaker was a male nanny, Karlo Stojanac.
+A Yugoslavian Holocaust survivor, Stojanac was both openly gay and a socialist, uncommon traits in that time period.
+Stone later described his nanny as having a fluctuating gender identity, as well as suffering post-traumatic stress from his experiences in a concentration camp.
+Reflecting on their bond, Stone described their relationship as "extraordinarily close", and said that Stojanac "was my mentor in many ways.
+He took care of me and he loved me."

 In 1962, while Stone was attending The Hill, his parents abruptly divorced, which shocked him.
 Following a court ruling that deemed his mother unfit, his father was granted sole custody.
 With his mother already frequently absent prior to the divorce, Stone was raised under the strong influence of his father, which may explain why father-son relationships are a recurring theme in his work.
-Starting at age nine, his primary caretaker was a male nanny, Karlo Stojanac; a Yugoslavian Holocaust survivor, Stojanac was both openly gay and a Socialist, uncommon traits at that time period.
-Stone later compared his nanny to Molina, a character from Kiss of the Spider Woman, and described him as permanently traumatized by his experiences in a concentration camp.
-Reflecting on their bond, Stone called their relationship "extraordinarily close" and said that Stojanac "was my mentor in many ways.
-He took care of me and he loved me."